 Twenty-one is a major milestone for a birthday.
 It signals the beginning of official adulthood, the age of majority and the right to imbibe alcoholic beverages.
 So while you and your sweetie may have partied hearty on that momentous birthday, turning 22 can seem to be somewhat of a letdown.
 But it doesn’t have to be and it won't cost a fortune to turn a 22nd birthday into a day to remember.

 Turn Back the Clock

 Recreate the world 22 years ago.
 Play the music of popular bands from that era.
 Serve food that was trendy from the celebrity chefs of the day.
-Rent, or download, TV shows from that time period.
-If there was a major fashion trend -- such as Goth, ask guests to dress in that style.
+Download or stream TV shows from that time period.
+Ask guests to dress in the fashion from 22 years ago.
 If your favorite team won the Super Bowl, World Series or NBA Championship, use that as your theme.
 Invitations could be a photo of a watch set to the time of the birthday boy's birth and date.

 Double the Fun

 Some say that the college years are the best years of your life.
-Once you graduate at 22, the good times are over.
-So recognize that fact with a humorous over-the-hill party.
+If the party honoree will be a 22-year-old graduate, recognize that fact with a humorous over-the-hill party.
 This theme takes a little work but doesn't have to cost a bundle.
 Decorate in somber tones of black and gray hiding metallic silver.
 Use old bed sheets you've dyed to keep costs down.
 If you can't afford silver fabric use aluminum foil taped to the tables.
 When guests arrive they'll see the gray tablecloths and streamers.
 The highlight of the party is when you strip away the gray and black to reveal the glittery silver lining.
 Gifts include hair color to wash the gray away, miracle wrinkle removers, fake windup dentures that chatter or anything related to being old.

 - Hemera Technologies/AbleStock.com/Getty Images